Why Gokulam group decided not to broadcast Gokulam Kerala matches on TV! | Goal.com

 However, it has emerged that Gokulam themselves were forced to admit that was not the case last season.

-Flowers TV, a popular malayalam TV channel owned by the Gokulam group who are the owners of Gokulam Kerala, were awarded an exclusive broadcast rights for the Kerala State territory to live telecast 12 I-League games, including all the ten home games and 2 away matches against East Bengal and Mohun Bagan last season.
+Flowers TV, a popular malayalam TV channel owned by the Gokulam group who are the owners of Gokulam Kerala, were awarded an exclusive broadcast rights for the Kerala State territory to live telecast 12 I-League games, including all the 10 home games and two away matches against East Bengal and Mohun Bagan last season.

 But the channel pulled out of the deal by the end of November 2018 after telecasting just four games.
 It was found that there was no interest in the program and the management decided to pull the plug on the deal after failing to bring any brand on board for marketing.

-Flowers TV had only 0.01 BARC TV rating for the four games they showed, while I-League for the entire 2018-19 season had 0.02 BARC rating.
+Flowers TV had only 0.01 Broadcast Audience Research Council (BARC) TV rating for the four games they showed, while I-League for the entire 2018-19 season had 0.02 BARC rating.

-When Goal contacted Praveen, he said, “It was a regional channel and we had an agreement where we had to pay a certain amount per match for the broadcast plus transition charges to FSDL.
+When Goal contacted Praveen, he said, “It was a regional channel and we had an agreement where we had to pay a certain amount per match for the broadcast plus transition charges to Football Sports Development Ltd (FSDL).
 However, it was not monetarily feasible since we had to stop the broadcast by 5 pm.
 It is not a news channel and there would be primetime malayalam soaps that start by 6pm.

 "Since Flowers TV is an entertainment channel and only games we could show were 2pm kick-offs.
 Showing 7pm games would affect the channel’s TRP ratings and they would falter.
 It would affect their competition and that they would not agree.
-Also, they were not getting enough traction for the 2pm games and it was not economical.”
+Also, they were not getting enough traction for the 2pm games and it was not economical.
+It would be easier for Star to show the matches since they are a sports channel and not an entertainment channel like Flowers TV.”